samiyaakhtar/active-learning-detect/cli/README.md

-`STORAGE_ACCOUNT` is the name of the Azure Storage Account used to upload images `STORAGE_KEY` is the secret key of the Azure Storage Account `STORAGE_CONTAINER` is the name of the container where the CLI deposits your image files.
+`STORAGE_ACCOUNT` is the name of the Azure Storage Account used to upload images `STORAGE_KEY` is the secret key of the Azure Storage Account `STORAGE_TEMP_CONTAINER` is the name of the temporary container where the CLI deposits your image files while onboarding, and later copies them to perm storage.
+`STORAGE_PERM_CONTAINER` is the name of the container where the CLI deposits your image files after onboarding, and the model after training.

 `TAGGING_LOCATION` is the location on the user's machine where media will be downloaded `TAGGING_USER` is your username.